Henry Plée: Karate

-In 1955 he founded his dojo: the Karate Club de France (KCF), which became Académie française des Arts Martiaux (AFAM), which became 'Shobudo', also known as 'The Mountain/ La Montagne' (in French) or as 'Dojo de la Montagne Sainte-Geneviève' in Paris.
-It is the oldest karate dojo in Europe, which has won 32 French, Europe, and world championships since its creation.
+In 1955 he founded his dojo - the Karate Club de France (KCF), which later became the Académie française des Arts Martiaux (AFAM), and subsequently 'Shobudo', also known as 'The Mountain/ La Montagne' (in French) or as 'Dojo de la Montagne Sainte-Geneviève' in Paris.
+It is described as the oldest karate dojo in Europe, and has reportedly produced 32 French, Europen, and world championships since its founding.

-Here he taught the four pillars of Japanese martial arts: karate, judo, aikido, and kendo.
-Plée instructed many black belts who, at a later stage, became the foundation of the European karate institutions, and are today some of the highest ranking karate masters in Europe.
+At the dojo, he taught the four main Japanese martial arts: karate, judo, aikido, and kendo.
+Plée trained many black belts, who later helped shape European karate institutions, and went on to become some of the highest-ranking karate masters in Europe.

-He frequently traveled to Japan.
-There he met with and learnt from some of the most famous karate masters of all styles.

-He invited many of them to visit him in France.
-He even financed the visit to France of many Japanese and Chinese martial arts experts.
-They taught at the Shobudo, where the secrets of karate were being unveiled to Europe.
+He frequently traveled to Japan, where he met with and trained by some of the most renowned karate masters of all styles.
+He invited many of them to visit France, and even financed travel of numerous Japanese and Chinese martial arts experts to the country.
+These experts taught at Shobudo, where techniques and knowledge karate were introduced to Europe.

-In 1956, he founded the 'French Federation of Karate and Boxing' (Fédération Française de Karaté et de Boxe Libre), which became part of the 'French Federation of Judo and Associated Disciplines' (Fédération française de Judo et Disciplines Associées - FFJDA) in 1960.
-Under his influence, the creation in 1966 of the 'European Union of Karate' (Union Européenne de Karaté), showed an independence of karate from the judo federations, and the decision of not favoring any karate style over another.
+In 1956, he founded the 'French Federation of Karate and Boxing' (Fédération Française de Karaté et de Boxe Libre), which later became part of the 'French Federation of Judo and Associated Disciplines' (Fédération française de Judo et Disciplines Associées - FFJDA) in 1960.
+The creation of the 'European Union of Karate' (Union Européenne de Karaté) in 1966, reflected a move towards karate’s independence from judo federations, and a refusal to privilege one karate style over another.
 He also served as a Technical Advisor to the 'European Karate Federation (EKF)', and as its General Secretary in 1967.

-For 21 years (1950–1971) he financed and published the first bilingual (French/ English) karate magazine named Budo Magazine Europe.
-He also published another magazine named Judo Kodokan, which was a translation of the Japanese magazine of the Tokyo Kodokan.
+For 21 years (1950–1971), he financed and published the first bilingual (French/ English) karate magazine, Budo Magazine Europe.
+He also published Judo Kodokan, a translation of the Japanese magazine of the Tokyo Kodokan.
 He wrote books, and appeared in the movie La Vie, l'amour, la mort.

-He owns at 'The Mountain' the most comprehensive private Martial Arts library available in Europe.
-Also located there is his Martial Arts store named 'Budostore', which offers equipments, books, videos, and DVDs.
-Henry Plée heads a very exclusive European think-tank on Martial Arts, which studies the essence and spirituality of Martial Arts, and he regularly publishes his chronicles on-line.
+At La Montagne, Plée maintained a private Martial Arts library and operated a Martial Arts store named 'Budostore', which sold equipments, books, videos, and DVDs.
+Plée also headed a European think-tank focusead on the essence and spirituality of Martial Arts, and he regularly publishes his chronicles on-line.

-From 200 karate practitioners in 1961, Henry Plée's efforts have led today to more than 200,000 practitioners in France.
-The French government considers him as one of the greatest international experts in Martial Arts, and has knighted Plée with the French Ordre national du Mérite in 2008.
+From 200 karate practitioners in 1961, Henry Plée's efforts helped grow participation to more than 200,000 practitioners in France by the time of his death.
+The French government regarded him as one of the greatest international experts in Martial Arts, and knighted Plée with the French Ordre national du Mérite in 2008.